Praise-Id/configure-ad/README.md

 - In the Azure search bar, type "Virtual machines" and click it when it appears.
 - Click "Create," then select "Azure virtual machine."
 - On the Basics tab, select your subscription and resource group, name the VM "DC-1," choose the same region as your virtual network, and select the "Windows Server 2022" image.
-- Under Administrator account, set the Username to "labuser" and the Password to "Cyberlab123!"
+- Under the Administrator account, set the Username to "labuser" and the Password to "Cyberlab123!"
 - Click "Next: Networking," and confirm the Virtual network and Subnet dropdowns show the network created earlier.
 - Click "Review + create," then click "Create" once validation passes.
 <p>